That fleur de lis : its having this eerie pervasive presence in my life, and I'm not even catholic. Zany!

 I've always wanted pink/red hair.

 Anyway, there was much discussion of keeping it real, much trying of random drinks made out of fruits (but not fruity drinks, there's a difference) and much STL representing.
 Our talkin' was a bit like feeding meat to the tigers, b/c we are all serious stl-ettes, but we were all just like, you know, we have lived elsewhere, and for some reason, ain't no lovin' like the one St. Louis' got.
+We're really into the pretention-less, genuine nature of our stl brethren.
+Propers to you.
+All of you.
+Even the black barbie doll, i heart you as well.

 We went to The Buttery, reccomended by my new best friend Stevie f.
 Smith - owner of the ever-relevant Royale, and 30 something stl gangsta: (I think he does other stuff, but whaev, do your own research - this blog is about ME!)